 This £50 million project is the first integrated dental hospital and school built in the UK for almost 40 years and offers 154 dental chairs.
 It is equipped to treat over 120,000 patients a year and provides world class learning and research facilities for more than 600 students.
 It offers a wide range of clinical services including emergency dental care, restorative dentistry, oral surgery and medicine, orthodontics and paediatric dentistry.

 The planned central super hospital involves £300 million worth of public and private investment generating greater opportunities surrounding medical technology, staffing, sub-contracting and research.
 The hospital site will span 16 acres, and provide 670 beds and will expand on the services currently offered by Sandwell and West Birmingham Hospitals NHS Trust, whilst the concentration of acute specialist care will attract and retain highly skilled clinicians to the region.
-The hospital is on schedule for opening late 2018 and is a testament to the quality of the scientific and medical environment in Greater Birmingham.

 The West Midlands Academic Health Science Network (WMAHSN) leads, catalyses and drives co-operation, collaboration and productivity between academia, industry, health and care providers and commissioners, and citizens, and accelerates the adoption of innovation to generate continuous improvement in the region’s health and wealth.

 On behalf the West Midlands’ population, WMAHSN’s mission is to deliver improved healthcare outcomes and create economic growth by the spread of proven innovations at scale and pace regionally, nationally and internationally.